IbrahimIbux/Data_warehouse_SQL_Project/README.md

 # SQL Data Warehouse Project

 ## Overview
-This project demonstrates a **simple SQL-based data warehouse** built using a layered architecture.
+This project implements a SQL-based data warehouse using a layered architecture to transform raw source data into analytics-ready datasets.
+It focuses on practical data engineering concepts such as ETL pipelines, data cleaning, and dimensional modeling.

-The goal is to show how raw data can be ingested, cleaned, and transformed into analytics-ready tables using SQL.
+The objective is to demonstrate how structured data can be ingested, processed, and prepared for reporting using SQL.

 ---